IjzerenHein/firestorter/docs/Store.md

 When creating an application you need to think about how to structure your data.
-When a Collection is used in multiple React  Components, it can be useful to put it in a store.
+When a Collection is used in multiple React  Components, it can be useful to put it in a shared store.
 The following example shows a simple store with collections and a document.